abankalarm/VAJRA-1st_at_Manthan_hackathon/README.md

-# VAJRA BY TEAM INDRA
+# VAJRA BY TEAM INDRA - Rendering VPNs obsolete
 ### *WINNERS (1st RANK)* AT MANTHAN 2021 Organised BY: The Bureau of Police Research and Development, Ministry of Education's Innovation Cell (MIC) & AICTE (India)

 ### Novel Approach